akto-api-security/Documentation/traffic-connections/traffic-data-sources/ebpf-mtls.md

 1. If you're running the daemonset outside of the kubernetes system, set the env `PROBE_ALL_PID` as `true`.

-2. Set `CAPTURE_SSL` env variable to `true` is recommended, if the TLS termination happens at the application.
-If the TLS termination happens at the service, we recommended to set it to `false`.

 ## Frequently Asked Questions (FAQs)

 **The traffic will contain a lot of sensitive data - does it leave my VPC?**